Mohamad-Nour-Zureik/MNIST/README.md

 ---

-## 💡 Contribution and FeedbackWhile this is a personal training repository, I welcome suggestions and feedback!
+## 💡 Contribution and Feedback
+While this is a personal training repository, I welcome suggestions and feedback!

 * **Issues:** If you find any issues in the notebooks or have suggestions for improvements, please open an **issue**.
 * **Contact:** Feel free to reach out via [Your preferred contact method or link, e.g., LinkedIn/Email].